How To Build an Online Store in 2025: 8 Easy Steps

 If managing multiple payment gateways sounds stressful, some website builders have an all-in-one solution.

-Shopify and Squarespace both have a payment management tool where you can accept payments in one place, automatically integrating popular payment methods with your store.
+Shopify and Squarespace both have payment management tools with which you can accept all payments in one place, automatically integrating popular payment methods with your store.
 Here are the key differences between the two:

 With online payments, you’ll come across transaction fees and processing fees.

-You can sometimes avoid transaction fees depending on the plan you’re on.
-For instance, you can avoid Squarespace’s 3% transaction fee if you upgrade to the Commerce Basic or Commerce Advanced plan.
-Some platforms, such as Wix and Hostinger, don’t charge transaction fees at all.
+You can sometimes avoid transaction fees on certain website builder plans.
+For instance, you can avoid Squarespace’s 2% transaction fee if you upgrade to the Core, Plus, or Advanced plan.
+Some platforms, such as Wix and Hostinger, don’t charge transaction fees on any plan.

 7. Set Up Shipping

-After sorting out your payments, you need to consider how you’re going to deliver your products.
+After sorting out your payments, you need to consider how to ship your products to customers.
 Here are two steps you need to take beforehand:

 You can pick out which couriers you’d like to use.
 The most popular couriers are USPS, FedEx, and DHL Express, which are options that most website builders offer.